apache/pulsar/site2/website/versioned_docs/version-2.8.1/admin-api-topics.md

                 -   **availablePermits**: The number of messages that the consumer has space for in the client library's listen queue. `0` means the client library's queue is full and `receive()` isn't being called.
 A non-zero value means this consumer is ready for dispatched messages.

-                -   **unackedMessages**: The number of unacknowledged messages for the consumer.
+                -   **unackedMessages**: The number of unacknowledged messages for the consumer, where an unacknowledged message is one that has been sent to the consumer but not yet acknowledged.
+This field is only meaningful when using a subscription that tracks individual message acknowledgement.

                 -   **blockedConsumerOnUnackedMsgs**: The flag used to verify if the consumer is blocked due to reaching threshold of the unacknowledged messages.